rnestler/sps-speaker-notes/2025/day-2/speaker-notes-4.md

 None

-Panos Vagenas is an Advisory Engineer at IBM Research, leading development efforts at the intersection of Artificial Intelligence, Information Retrieval, and Data Management.
+**Panos** Vagenas is an Advisory Engineer at IBM Research, leading development efforts at the intersection of Artificial Intelligence, Information Retrieval, and Data Management.

-Nikos Livathinos is a Senior Software Engineer at IBM Research, leading research and development initiatives in Computer Vision, Software Architecture, and efficient software systems.
+**Nikos** Livathinos is a Senior Software Engineer at IBM Research, leading research and development initiatives in Computer Vision, Software Architecture, and efficient software systems.

 With over 15 years of experience in software design and development, Nikos has worked extensively across the domains of Artificial Intelligence, Big Data, and Analytics.

 Nikos holds 2 Master’s degrees in Computer Science and works at the intersection of applied research and practical engineering execution.

+\newpage

 ## Abstract